Tilting objects in singularity categories of toric Gorenstein varieties: Abstract

 \section{Abstract}

-We study certain toric Gorenstein varieties with isolated singularities which are the quotient spaces of generic unimodular representations by the one-dimensional torus, or by the product of the one-dimensional torus with a finite abelian group.
+We study a class of Gorenstein isolated singularities which are the quotients of generic and unimodular representations of the one-dimensional torus, or of the product of the one-dimensional torus with a finite abelian group.
 Based on the works of \v{S}penko and Van den Bergh [Invent.
 Math.
 210 (2017), no. 1, 3-67] and Mori and Ueyama [Adv.
 Math.
 297 (2016), 54-92], we show that the singularity categories of these varieties admit tilting objects, and hence are triangle equivalent to the perfect categories of some finite dimensional algebras.

 {\bf Keywords:} singularity category, tilting object, non-commutative crepant resolution